Governor Building Fund

 - New female changing facilities.

 Kier are our building contractors.
 They have been on site since the 2019 summer holidays and will be here until the work is done.
-The aim is this will be by September 2020.
+Completion is is expected at the end of 2020.

 If you are on the school site at all you will see that the work is well underway - our new Multi Use Games Area (MUGA) and a footpath to it will be ready very soon.
 The new visitors’ car park is already being used and is just outside the main gates.
 There are 4 extra classrooms near to the football pitches and new girls changing rooms in the main building are finished and in use.
 The ground work and preparation for the Science and Technology block is being prepared and work is starting.
 There are many safety precautions in place which we have been carefully managing with Kier – a temporary barrier separates the works from the parts of the school used by pupils; there are Kier staff in key locations around the site ensuring machinery and vehicles move safely.